-Since an arrest photo cannot be removed from a book or documentary film, this legislation is intended to apply only to online publication.
-However, it would also likely be unconstitutional because it would fail to accomplish the state interest in preserving privacy.
-The same information could still be published in other medium or it could be published with another picture.
+The Court also expressed skepticism about a law that limits information related to the criminal justice process in one medium but not in others.
 In Daily Mail, Chief Justice Burger, writing for the Court, noted that the law barred newspapers from publishing the names of juveniles but did not apply to electronic communication or other publication.
 He then wrote, "Thus, even assuming the statute served a state interest of the highest order, it does not accomplish its stated purpose."
 Id., at 105.
+Since S.B.
+744 only applies to certain media, it is likely unconstitutional because the information can still be disseminated in other media.
+This would undermine the state interest in preserving privacy.
+The same information could still be disseminated in other medium.